 other resources:

-Historical Documentation & Dutch History
+Historical Documentation and Dutch History

 Very likely, every surviving historical document regarding Vermeer and his extended family is analyzed in Vermeer and His Milieu: A Web of Social History (1989) by John Montias Documents that came to light after this book was published are discussed by the same author in "Recent Archival Research on Vermeer," (Vermeer Studies, 1998).